-Our Stores List of items that we need is now available to download – please click here
+Our Stores List of items that we need in Q1/2017 is now available to download – please click here

-Clothes donations – Please note we are unable to accept any further clothes donations for the foreseeable future.
+Clothes & bedding donations – Please note we only require MEN’S JEANS – we are unable to accept any other clothes or bedding donations for the foreseeable future.
 Many thanks for previous donations.

 If you are aware of a person that is rough sleeping, please contact Streetlink by clicking on the link below.
 A member of their team will make contact with the individual with a view to helping them into emergency short stay accommodation.